Jack-Emerald/BlackMyth-Unified_Mind/docs/proposal.md

 Since beating the boss is the ultimate goal, the higher percent of tries the agent kills the boss, the better it performs.
 We expect our AI can only choose random actions at the beginning of project.
 However, as it improves from reinforcement learning, it should learn how to defeat the boss with optimal poll of actions.
 Our moonshot case can be how to train a common model that fits for challenging most or even all bosses in the game.

-To test whether there is an overfit situation, we may train our model by using different equipment, combinations of spells, and so on.
+To test whether there is an overfit situation, we may train our model by using different equipments, combinations of spells, and so on.
 Meanwhile, we will try to train a common model in the end to see whether we can achieve the moonshot case.
 At first, the equipments provided to the AI agent will be in high level, but the difficulty(low-level equipments, etc.) will gradually increase, so that we can see the overall performance of our AI.

 <hr>